-Last month when we installed the Exchange Server 2016 in our company and migrated from the previous Exchange Server 2010, then some of our users started complaining that they are getting an error related to the SSL Certificate in the Outlook.
+Last month, when we installed the Exchange Server 2016 in our company and migrated from the previous Exchange Server 2010, some of our users started complaining that they were getting an error related to the SSL Certificate in Outlook.

 “The Security certificate was issued by a company you have not chosen to trust.
 View the certificate to determine whether you want to trust the certifying authority.”

 It is a security alert message which checks the configuration of your Outlook profile with the Exchange Server and presents the message to you.

 After the installation of Exchange Server 2016 at the organization’s Active Directory environment, The Server setup creates a Service Connection Point (SCP) for the Autodiscover feature.
 The role of Autodiscover in Exchange Server is to search for the available settings and services for the client systems at the Exchange Server.
 So, when you create a new Outlook profile with an Exchange account, you do not need to set up the settings manually, but Autodiscover will search and establish the connection.

 The Autodiscover service connection point gets registered with the help of a URL having the fully qualified domain name of the Exchange Server.
 You can check the URL with the help of the following command run in the Exchange Management Shell.

 The connection for the Autodiscover feature from the client system gets establish through an HTTPS (SSL) connection.
 The same HTTPS connection is used to connect with various Exchange Services like Outlook on the Web (OWA), Activesync, Outlook Anywhere, Exchange Web Services, etc.